Your agents need real payments

 Netting compression

-10,000 bilateral operations might net to a single $50 settlement.
+Thousands of bilateral operations compress into a single settlement.
 Your agents transact at full speed while the root layer sees a fraction of the volume.

 Immune to congestion